 - Dig hole about 2 inches wider and deeper than rootball of your tree.

-- Place plant in hole a fill in with soil.
+- Place the plant in the hole a fill in with soil.
 Some soils e.g. clay will need potting soil or fine mulch mixed in.

 - Sprinkle one tablespoon of lime around the drip line of the tree.

-- Carefully follow fertilizer instructions from figure below.
+- Carefully follow fertilizer instructions from the figure below.

-- Lightly mulch around tree to help with fertilizer run off and it looks great.
+- Lightly mulch around the tree to help with fertilizer runoff and it looks great.

 Emerald Green Arborvitae Fertilizer InformationWhen looking for a fertilizer there are a few elements at which you should look.
 The first is make sure when fertilizing your Emerald Greens that you are using a slow release fertilizer.
 Sometimes this is called a controlled release.